ModellingWebLab/WLDocs/README.md

 **Point of action**: decide whether to keep annotations inside the CellML files or use an external mechanism.
 External annotation is harder to work with, but more flexible as it allows us to annotate models not stored on our own servers.

-We currently use the `oxmeta` ontology, which is distributed as part of Chaste (https://github.com/Chaste/Chaste/blob/release/python/pycml/oxford-metadata.ttl).
+We currently use the [`oxmeta` ontology](https://github.com/Chaste/Chaste/blob/release/python/pycml/oxford-metadata.ttl), which is distributed as part of Chaste .

 **Point of action**: We need to either find a community ontology, or work towards standardising our one (e.g. move from chaste to its own repo, get some input from others, given them access etc.).

-Note 1: There is also an rdf file: https://github.com/Chaste/Chaste/blob/release/python/pycml/oxford-metadata.rdf Note 2: The XML namespace for the annotations is https://chaste.comlab.ox.ac.uk/cellml/ns/oxford-metadata (not a link!)
+Note 1: There is also an [rdf file](https://github.com/Chaste/Chaste/blob/release/python/pycml/oxford-metadata.rdf).
+Note 2: The XML namespace for the annotations is https://chaste.comlab.ox.ac.uk/cellml/ns/oxford-metadata (not a link!).

 ### Stimulus current